ng-Classic/ng-classic/aio/content/guide/lazy-loading-ngmodules.md

 ### Inside the feature module

 Next, take a look at the `customers.module.ts` file.
-If you're using the Angular CLI and following the steps outlined in this page, you don't have to do anything here.
+If you're using the Angular ClassicCLI and following the steps outlined in this page, you don't have to do anything here.

 <code-example header="src/app/customers/customers.module.ts" path="lazy-loading-ngmodules/src/app/customers/customers.module.ts" id="customers.module.ts" region="customers-module"></code-example>